jdonaldson/golgi/Readme.md

 # Additional request context
 Last but not least, it's common to utilize a *request* argument for route handling.
-This is often necessary for web routing, when certain routing logic involves checking headers, etc.  In Golgi this is called a *request* argument.
-It can be of any type, so once again *request* is a reserved argument name:
+This is often necessary for web routing, when certain routing logic involves checking headers, etc.  In Golgi this is called the `request` argument.
+It can be of any type, so once again `request` is a reserved argument name:

 ```haxe
 class Router implements golgi.Api<String,String>  {